 Significant opportunities exist to improve the incarceration and supervision of offenders in New Mexico.
 The NMCD has recognized many of these and have started working on improving reentry and use of evidence based programs before this report was issued.
-As a part of this evaluation, the LFC has partnered with Results First, a project of the Pew Center on the States and the John D. and Catherine T. MacArthur Foundation, to implement a cost-benefit model that has the potential to be a key tool in strategic budget development.
-This report includes initial results from that model along with recommendations to improve assessment, management, and allocation of Since being released in 2008, 1.649 inmates. or 44.6 percent. have returned to prison within three years.
+As a part of this evaluation, the LFC has partnered with the Pew Center for the States to implement a cost-benefit model that has the potential to be a key tool in strategic budget development.
+This report includes initial results from that model along with recommendations to improve assessment, management, and allocation of NMCD resources with a focus on development and expansion of evidence-

+Since being released in 2008, 1,649 inmates, or 44.6 percent, have returned to prison within three years.